Wondermongering/AIDirector/docs/api.md

 ## ModelRegistry
 Loads model definitions from the configuration file and initializes API clients for each provider.

+## ModelProviderInterface
+Abstract base class for model providers.
+Concrete implementations for OpenAI, Anthropic, CLI, and human input expose a shared `generate_response` method.
+The `ResponseGenerator` relies on this interface so new providers can be added with minimal changes.

 ## ResponseGenerator
 Handles calling the underlying model APIs (OpenAI, Anthropic, CLI or human input) to generate responses based on the conversation history.